Colonel general: Russia

-Unlike the German Generaloberst (which it most probably calqued), the Soviet and Russian colonel general rank is neither an exceptional nor a rare one, as it is a normal step in the "ladder" between a two-star lieutenant general and a four-star army general.
+Unlike the German Generaloberst (which it most probably calqued), the Soviet and Russian colonel general rank is not exceptional or rare, but a normal step in the progression from two-star lieutenant general to four-star army general.

 Other than that, the Soviet and Russian rank systems sometimes cause confusion in regard to equivalence of ranks, because the normal Western title for brigadier or brigadier general ceased to exist for the Russian Army in 1798.
-The Kombrig rank that corresponded to one-star general only existed in the Soviet Union during 1935–1940.
+The kombrig rank that corresponded to one-star general only existed in the Soviet Union from 1935– to 1940.
 Positions typically reserved for these ranks, such as brigade commanders, have always been occupied by colonels (polkovnik) or, very rarely, major generals (see History of Russian military ranks).

 The rank has usually been given to district, front and army commanders, and also to deputy ministers of defense, deputy heads of the general staff and so on.

-In some post-Soviet Commonwealth of Independent States armies (for example in Belarus), there are no generals of the army or marshals, and so colonel general is the highest rank, usually held by the minister of defense.
+In some post-Soviet Commonwealth of Independent States armies (for example in Belarus), there are no generals of the army or marshals; colonel general is the highest rank, usually held by the minister of defense.

 The corresponding naval rank is admiral, which is also denoted by three stars.